InfiniStore: Elastic Serverless Cloud Storage: Design

+'s client daemon adopts a two-queue scheme for each function, where each queue is associated with a network connection that connects the client daemon with a function instance.
+This scheme separates small requests from large requests in order to avoid the convoy effect in which large requests block small requests.

+{\proj} supports large objects by splitting objects into smaller fragments no larger than 200 MB.
+We implement a data streaming protocol to pipeline object fragments transfer, similar to HTTP/2’s multiplexing~\cite{http2}, to improve transmission efficiency.

-\subsection{Function-memory Space Management}
+\subsection{Function-Memory Space Management}

 As mentioned earlier, the demand for extra cache functions is temporary and driven by bursty requests.
 The cache functions will not be fully utilized for storing regular object chunks until all older FGs become full and sealed.
 Simply discarding cache functions from SMS would impact performance, as a burst of requests may arrive again anytime.
 To utilize the memory space of the cache functions, {\proj} divides the memory of a function into two partitions, a \emph{storage partition} and a \emph{cache space}: regular object chunks are stored in the storage partition, while the cache space is designated for buffering demand-cached chunks temporarily.
-There are two kinds of demand-cached chunks: hot chunks requested by bursty {\kvget}s (\cref{subsec:gets}); and cold chunks being cached in batch on a function being removed due to I-bucket retirement or a reclamation failure during I-bucket degradation.
-The size of the chunks in the cache space are not included in a function's memory consumption, and therefore, chunks can be evicted if there is not enough memory space in the function to serve a new {\kvput}.
+There are two categories of demand-cached chunks: hot chunks cached for serving bursty {\kvget}s (\cref{subsec:gets}); and cold chunks from released function-memory (e.g., GC-bucket releasing) temporarily cached for serving potential out-of-working-set {\kvget}s.
+The size of chunks in the cache space is not included in a function's memory consumption, and therefore, chunks can be evicted if the function's memory is inadequate to serve a new {\kvput}.
 The cache space is also persisted to COS and will be recovered if a cache function is reclaimed (\cref{subsec:parallel_recovery}).